walda2000/yoradio/README.md

 The autocommit function addresses this issue.
 If the encoder stops rotating while in playlist mode, the currently selected station is considered confirmed.
 After a two-second timeout, the station is started automatically without requiring an additional press of the encoder.

 From a technical perspective, this modification involves minor changes in three files: myoptions.h, timekeeper.cpp, and display.cpp.
 The specific code modifications can be found <a href="__walda_mod__/autocommit_mod.png">HERE</a>.

+Here is a video showing how it works:

 [![Watch the video](https://img.youtube.com/vi/5O8sYkVi7VU/maxresdefault.jpg)](https://youtu.be/5O8sYkVi7VU)